AdityaApte02/OOSD_ADITYA_JENIL/project08/README.md

-# Project 07
+# Project 08

-Follow the below steps to run the automated player with
+Follow the below steps to run the automated driver

-- Run the automatedPlayer.py file
+- Run the automatedDriver.py file

-- We pass the strategy parameter to the AutomatedPlayer as "python automatedPlayer.py {STRATEGY}" where 1 is for 'ordered' and 2 is for 'random'.

-Implementation Details:

-- After placing a tile, the player buys shares using the specified strategy.

-- The game runs till a hotel has 41 tiles or each hotel has 11 tiles and is safe.
+- To run the testcases run the file run_acquire_test_harness.py
+-